-You may withdraw the tender of your private notes at any time before 5:00 p.m., New York City time, on the expiration date, by complying with the procedures for withdrawal described in this prospectus under the heading "The exchange offercertain material U.S. federal income tax considerations relating to the exchange, ownership and disposition of notes, see "Material U.S. federal income tax considerations."
+You may withdraw the tender of your private notes at any time before 5:00 p.m., New York City time, on the expiration date, by complying with the procedures for withdrawal described in this prospectus under the heading "The exchange offerof notes, see "Certain U.S. federal income tax considerations."